-Cat partnered with the Los Angeles Unified School District to analyze the role of relationships and integrity in systemic change.
+Cat is currently serving the University of Southern California as the Director of Belonging and course designer and instructor for CLICK.
+She partnered with the Los Angeles Unified School District to analyze the role of relationships and integrity in systemic change.

 She went on to direct creative and strategic communications for a national non-profit that equips rogue do-gooders to transform their local contexts through building bridges of caring relationship.

-For the last 7 years she has been partnering with universities, non-profits, and local leaders to prototype models for organic connecting especially around the Arts & Education as an Applied Philosopher in North East Los Angeles.
-Her work has been studied by several researchers and universities and received national and regional grants.
+For the last 7 years she has been partnering with non-profits, entrepreneurs and local leaders to prototype models for organic connecting especially around the Arts & Education as an Applied Philosopher in North East Los Angeles.
+Her work has been studied by several researchers and universities, been featured in several media outlets and books and received national and regional grants.